Unleash/unleash-edge/README.md

 ## Debugging

-You can adjust environment variable `RUST_LOG` to see more verbose log output.
-For example raising default log level from `error` to `warning` and to `debug` for logs originating directly from Edge (not it's dependencies) can be done with the following value:
+You can adjust the `RUST_LOG` environment variable to see more verbose log output.
+For example, in order to get logs originating directly from Edge but not its dependencies, you can raise the default log level from `error` to `warning` and set Edge to `debug`, like this:

 ```sh
 RUST_LOG="warn,unleash-edge=debug" ./unleash-edge #<command>